 But Jesus wants to return to the point at issue.
 It is not simply about traditions.
 Traditions have value; they can give stability to a way of life.
 But they are subversive only if they “nullify the word of God.”
 This is the problem with the ceremonial “washing” of one’s hands in water before eating.
 It is not about hygenics but about arrogant, perhaps even hypocritical, piety.

 Clean and unclean, purity and impurity, are not external realities but internal ones.
-Nothing external can render a person “unclean,” particularly food since it goes into the stomach and, eventually, out the body.
+Nothing external can render a person “unclean,” particularly food since it goes into the stomach and, eventually, out of the body.
 However, internal motives and desires—a person’s heart—can render a person unclean.
-Indeed, it is out of the impure heart that impure actions arise, including not only adultery, theft, murder and sexual immorality (what we might most often association with impurity) but also “greed, malice, deceit, lewdness [sensuality], envy [evil eye], slander, arrogance and folly.”
+Indeed, impure actions arise out of an impure heart, including not only adultery, theft, murder, and sexual immorality (what we might most often association with impurity) but also “greed, malice, deceit, lewdness [sensuality], envy [evil eye], slander, arrogance and folly.”
 These are all “evils” that arise out of an impure heart and thus make a person “unclean.”

 Mark editorially notes that the parable and Jesus’ explanation “declared all foods ‘clean’.”
 More than that, however, he declared all people ritually “clean.”
 People are not defiled by social, political, or ethnic boundaries.
 They are only defiled by their hearts.

 As the church follows Jesus into his ministry so that we eat at the tables where he ate and walk among the people with whom he shared life, we should remember that “all people are (ritually) clean.”
 That is, no one should be treated with disgust.
 No one deserves isolation.
 No one is to be kept at “arms length.”
 Jesus, nor we, “wash our hands” in disgust after sitting with people.
 Instead of avoiding “unclean people” we, if we would follow Jesus, seek them, affirm their human dignity, and share life with them.